Javran/Thinking-dumps/pcph-learn/src/Ch10/NOTES.md

 * One notable feature of `STM` is that atomic operations can be composed and the resulting computation is still atomic.

+* `STM` monad has the ability to roll back the effects of a transaction.
+  But the tradeoff is that we cannot perform arbitrary computations which might has side effects that the `STM` monad doesn't know how to rollback.